The Interactive & Immersive HQ

 I’m sure you’ve seen tons of projects where it seems like there’s a hundred screens or projectors all being driven by a TouchDesigner system, and you think how could that even be possible?

-The reason is that TouchDesigner can take tons and tons of video outputs and inputs.
-It can play as many movies and generate as much content as your hardware can support.
+The reason is that TouchDesigner can take tons and tons of video outputs and input devices.
+It can play as many videos and generate as much content as your computer hardware can support.
 The possibilities are truly endless.

 What makes TouchDesigner so unique?

 TouchDesigner is unique because it can render content at almost any resolution, both high frame rates and low frame rates.
-It’s super customizable in that sense; you can connect to all kinds of hardware, DMX, Art-net, etc. And that’s not only unique, but also extremely powerful.
+It’s super customizable in that sense; you can connect to all kinds of hardware, DMX, Art-net, etc. And these features are not only unique, but also extremely powerful.

 TouchDesigner is for Everyone

-What brings a lot of people to TouchDesigner is interesting because there’s no one track to discovering the platform.
+What brings a lot of people to TouchDesigner is interesting because there’s no one track to discovering it.

-It’s not just artists coming from a music background, not just visual artists, not just UI people, not just architects, but all different people from all different kinds of fields and disciplines.
+It’s not just artists coming from a music background or those who do live shows, not just visual artists, not just UI people, not just architects or data scientists, but all different people from all different kinds of fields and disciplines.

 They all bring what they know to the table and are using TouchDesigner and its unlimited capacity to do really interesting things.

-As we start learning the different parts the program through our TouchDesigner tutorials, you’ll see that it has so many built-in features, some of which you’ll think “who uses this?”.
-And that’s because there’s been so many different kinds of specialties that have come to TouchDesigner, been successful with it, and asked for different features.
+As we start learning the different parts of the software through our tutorials, you’ll see that it has so many built-in features, some of which you’ll think “who uses this?”.
+And that’s because there’s been so many different kinds of specialists, programmers, and creative coders that have asked for different features.

 touchdesigner tutorial